Vacation rentals in La Serena

 Chile’s second-oldest town lures tourists with its crescent of a dozen sandy beaches, uniquely neocolonial architecture, and dry desert air.
 Travelers using La Serena as a base take advantage of those clear skies in the nearby Elqui Valley, the first International Dark Sky Sanctuary in the world, renowned for its stargazing.
 The desert’s natural beauty brings people in for its spring bloom, while late spring through early fall offers excellent whale watching conditions.
 And, as capital of the Coquimbo Region, La Serena serves as a hub for the area’s prominent wine and pisco industries, with plenty of opportunities to taste local products in town and on tours to nearby estates.

-When is the best time to stay in a vacation rental in La Serena?
+The best time to stay in a vacation rental in La Serena

 The desert climate of La Serena means you can leave your raincoat at home, as almost no rain falls outside of June, July, and August.
 Even in those winter months, the days stay moderately warm, with high temperatures averaging around 60 degrees Fahrenheit ― a number that goes up by about ten degrees in summer.
 The pleasantly warm temperatures in December, January, and February bring the beachgoers, so don’t forget your sunglasses and plenty of sunscreen.
 The crisp desert air cools off at night, though, with lows averaging around 45 degrees Fahrenheit in winter and just below 60 degrees in summer, so pack a few warm layers.